Mohammed-Hanan-Othman/ecommerce-sales-analysis/README.md

 This project analyzes sales data from retail store to uncover customer behavior patterns, product trends, and opportunities for revenue growth.

 ## ⚡ Goals
+- Track orders and revenue growth over time and over different demographics.
+- Analyze customer purchasing patterns monthly and quarterly.
 - Identify top-selling products by quantity and revenue
-- Analyze customer purchasing patterns by country and time
-- Detect unusual transactions or potential returns
+- Understand the impact of shipping on orders and revenue.
+- Explore potential areas to increase revenue.
-- Build a dashboard to track key business metrics
+- Build a dashboard and report pages to track key business metrics.

 ## 📁 Project Structure

 <pre>
 .
-├── dashboard/ Dashboards created as part of analysis │   └── 1_sales_trends_analysis.pbix
+├── dashboard/ Power BI Dashboards and pages created as part of analysis │   └── 1_customer_behaviour_analysis.pbix
+│   └── 2_sales_trends.pbix
+│   └── 3_product_performance.pbix
 ├── data/ Data set information
 ├── notebooks/ Notebooks used for analysis
+│   └── 0.data_cleaning.ipynb
+│   └── 1.customer_behaviour_analysis.ipynb
-│   └── 00_data_cleaning.ipynb
+│   └── 2.sales_trends.ipynb
-│   └── 01_customer_behavior_analysis.ipynb
+│   └── 3.product_performance.ipynb
 ├── reports/ Reports generated as part of analysis
 ├── .gitignore Files to ignore by GitHub
 ├── README.md # This file